Anti-tank gun: World War II

 At the outbreak of World War II, most armies were fielding light anti-tank guns firing 37 mm ammunition.
 The guns were usually mounted on two-wheeled carriages so they could be towed into position, then withdrawn and repositioned rapidly.
-Since they weighed only a few hundred pounds on average, they could also be manhandled into position.
+Since they weighed only a few hundred pounds on average, they could also be shoved into position.
 All fired high-explosive and solid armor-piercing shot effective at ranges up to roughly 500 m, and an increasing number were manufactured with protective gun shields in addition to a split rail mounting.
 They were able to destroy tanks fielded by both sides during the first two years of the war, but soon proved impotent against the heavier tank armor that debuted in 1940.

 French doctrine was for their infantry to let enemy tanks pass through, then stop the accompanying enemy infantry, leaving the unsupported tanks to be engaged by anti-tank guns deployed in three echelons.
-The issue of 58 guns per division provided 10 guns per kilometre of front, which was expected to be able to deal with enemy tanks at a concentration of 50 tanks per kilometer.
+The issue of 58 guns per division provided 10 guns per kilometer of front, which was expected to be sufficient to deal with an enemy tank concentration of 50 tanks per kilometer.
 In practice, the German invasion of France concentrated tanks in select divisions at up to 100 per kilometer.

 Introducing improved ammunition and increasing muzzle velocity initially helped compensate for their mediocre performance, but small-caliber anti-tank guns clearly would soon be overtaken by yet more heavily armored tanks.
-Medium-caliber guns in the 40- to 50-mm range began to appear, some of which simply used rebored 37-mm barrels.
+Medium-caliber guns in the 40- to 50-mm range began to appear, some of which used rebored 37-mm barrels.
 Although they, too, were soon approaching obsolescence, most remained in use with infantry units until the end of the war.
 Anti-tank guns remained ineffective against sloped armor, as demonstrated by an incident in 1941 when a single Soviet T-34 tank was hit more than 30 times by a battalion-sized contingent of German 37 and 50-mm anti-tank guns.
 The tank survived intact and was driven back to its own lines a few hours later.
-This helped earn the Pak 36 the moniker of Panzeranklopfgerät ("tank door knocker") because its crew simply revealed their presence and wasted their shells without damaging the T-34's armor.
+This helped earn the Pak 36 the moniker of Panzeranklopfgerät ("tank door knocker") because its crew revealed their presence and wasted their shells without damaging the T-34's armor.
 Anti-tank gunners began aiming at tank tracks, or vulnerable margins on the turret ring and gun mantlet, rather than testing their lighter cannon against bow and turret armor.
 These difficulties resulted in new types of ammunition being issued, namely high-explosive anti-tank (HEAT) and armor-piercing discarding sabot (APDS) projectiles.